Minority AIDS Initiative:

 Recommendations for Executive Action

-Comments: HHS Stated that it does not support the consolidation of Minority AIDS Initiative (MAI)funds into core funding.
-As of September 2015, we are still awaiting an update from HHS on the status of this recommendation.
+Comments: HHS stated that it does not support the consolidation of Minority AIDS Initiative (MAI)funds into core funding.
+As of September, 2016, we are still awaiting an update from HHS on the status of any efforts to implement this recommendation.
 We will update the status of this recommendation when we receive additional information.

 Recommendation: In order to reduce the administrative costs associated with a fragmented MAI grant structure that diminishes the effective use of HHS's limited HIV/AIDS funding, and to enhance services to minority populations, HHS should consolidate disparate MAI funding streams into core HIV/AIDS funding during its budget request and allocation process.